armandmcqueen/horovod-utils/README.md

 ## htimeline

-Command line tool for working with very large Horovod timeline files.
-Allows you to get a summary of the timeline (size, duration) and extract a slice of the timeline that will fit in memory for chrome://tracing
+Command line tool for working with very large (100+ GB) Horovod timeline files.
+Allows you to get a summary of the timeline (size, duration) and extract a slice of the timeline that will fit in memory for chrome://tracing.

+Highly-optimized.
+Naive approaches to extracting a slice can take 15+ minutes. htimeline takes under 1 minute to extract the first slice and uses cached indexes so extracting additional slices takes seconds.

 ## Network Utilization